industrial-edge/slmp-connector-getting-started/README.md

 ### General Task

 Here we configure a connection to a Mitsubishi PLC FX5U (iQF), that supports the SLMP protocol.
 The FX5U acts as SLMP server and the IED acts as SLMP client.
-Data is read from the FX5U and published on the Databus.
-By using the application IE Flow Creator, the received data on the dedicated topic can be print out.
+By using the application IE Flow Creator, we fetch the metadata of the SLMP Connector, write some data on the configured tags and read out the new data.

 ![overview](/docs/graphics/Overview.png)